Traditional or tarted up? No matter how you like it, there's a perfect pineapple tart in Singapore for you.

 15. Baker’s Well

-It’s pineapple tarts and pineapple pillows galore at this cosy shop on East Coast Road that specialises in homemade baked goods.
+It’s pineapples galore at this cosy shop on East Coast Road that specialises in homemade baked goods.
+You’ve got your choice between either the traditional open-faced pineapple tarts or the melt-in-your-mouth pineapple pillows.
 Besides these signature products, you can also get apple-shaped Nonya pineapple tarts with cloves on the top.

 Who’s ready to snack on the best pineapple tarts in Singapore this CNY?